Byzantine Religion

 The veneration of the images.

-The divine law given to Moses forbids graven images, the representation of God’s creatures, and the worship of them.
-These commandments are strictly followed by the Jewish and Muslim religions, and by the most rigorous Christians.
-This results in the absence of sculptures, even in the round, in the churches of Eastern Christianity, and contributes to the disappearance of the art of statuary inherited from antiquity, reducing it to a minor art in Byzantium.
+The divine law given to Moses forbids graven images, the depiction of God’s creatures, and their worship.
+These commandments are strictly observed by Jewish and Muslim communities, as well as by the most rigorous Christians.
+As a result, sculptures – including those in the round – are absent in Eastern Christian churches.
+This contributes to the decline of statuary inherited from antiquity, reducing it to a minor art in Byzantium.

-However, there is not unanimous agreement on representations in the form of painting or mosaic, and from the earliest days of Christianity, images are present in churches.
-Indeed, they serve to illustrate the sacred history for a mostly illiterate population, thus providing access to the Holy Scriptures indirectly.
-According to the Fathers of the Church (the great theologians of the 4th and 5th centuries), these images are not objects of any particular devotion, unlike the imperial portraits present in the empire, which are venerated and honored with lights and incense.
-At the time, the only objects that were worshipped were the relics of martyrs, and later of holy men.
+However, there was no unanimous agreement on representations in painting or mosaic.
+From the earliest days of Christianity, images appeared in churches.
+They illustrated sacred history for a largely illiterate population, providing indirect access to the Holy Scriptures.
+According to the Church Fathers of the 4th and 5th centuries, these images were not objects of devotion, unlike imperial portraits, which were honored with lights and incense.
+At the time, only relics of martyrs—and later of holy men—were objects of veneration.

 The first iconoclasm, the councils of Hieria and Nicaea.

-Facing imperial policy, voices are raised in defense of images.
-The main figure of the movement is John of Damascus, a former caliphate official who retired to a monastery in Palestine.
-Located outside the Empire, he can write freely.
-In his view, the incarnation makes God representable: Christ is the icon of the Father.
-He turns the iconoclastic argumentation: since Christ is perfectly man, he can be represented; otherwise, one is a monophysite, because one confuses the two natures.
-If one can represent Christ, one can represent the Virgin and the saints.
-To counter the accusation of idolatry, John distinguishes the image, a material object, and what it represents.
-The image is not the object of a cult, but of a simple veneration.
-The honor that is given to it goes back to what it represents.
-These two conceptions of the divine prove to be irreconcilable.
+Voices rose in defense of images in response to imperial policy.
+The main figure of this movement was John of Damascus, a former official under the caliphate who retired to a monastery in Palestine.
+Being outside the empire, he could write freely.
+He argued that the Incarnation made God representable: Christ is the icon of the Father.
+John reversed the iconoclast argument: since Christ is fully human, he can be depicted; denying this risks Monophysitism, which confuses his divine and human natures.
+If Christ can be represented, so too can the Virgin and the saints.
+To counter accusations of idolatry, John distinguished between the image—a material object—and what it represents.
+The image was not worshiped itself but venerated, and the honor given to it passed to what it represented.
+These two views of the divine proved irreconcilable.

 The second iconoclasm and the definitive restoration of images.